Trump campaign, Nevada GOP threaten to sue Clark County over attempts to ‘obstruct’ election observation

 The legal team said these efforts amount to “obstruction” of the observation process.

-A spokesperson for the Nevada Secretary of State’s office did not return Fox News’ request for comment.
+A spokesperson for the Nevada Secretary of State’s office confirmed receipt of the letter when contacted for comment by Fox News.

 Trump’s team has sought legal relief in other jurisdictions ahead of the election.